 Course Description: In this course, students will learn the fundamental principles and practical applications of Computed Tomography (CT).
-Lectures will be carried out via Zoom and focus on the history and theory of CT, with a strong emphasis on practical applications for biologists.
-Each two-hour class will be divided into a one-hour lecture that will focus on guiding principles and background on that week's topic, followed by a practical demonstration and hands-on experience with Volume Graphics and other reconstruction sofstware.
-Each student will also be required to visit the Nanoscale Research Facility for a one-on-on, hands-on training session where they will learn how to set up and scan a specimen with UF CT scanner for their class projects.
-In the second half of the course, students will be able to reserve 1-2 hours per week on the 3D lab reconstruction computers to work remotely on their projects.
-Grades will be dictated by attendance, class participation, a mid-term exam, and a term paper with an associated presentation.
+Lectures will be focus on the history and theory of CT, with a strong emphasis on practical applications for biologists.
+Each two-hour class will be divided into a one-hour lecture that will focus on guiding principles and background on that week's topic, followed by a paper discussion, practical demonstration or hands-on experience with reconstruction software.
+The grades will be dictated by attendance, class participation and a term paper with an associated presentation.
 These projects will utilize comparative analysis of oVertTCN material but may also include CT data produced over the course of this class.